rupertl/gridlock/tutorial/README.md

 ## Straighten the pages

-When you looked at the cropped files you probably noticed they were slanted.
-We use the deskew program to correct this.
+When you looked at the cropped files you probably noticed they had a vertical skew.
+We use the `deskew` program to correct this.
 Run `gridlock straighten` to do this for all pages.

 ```
 $ gridlock straighten
 Running straighten for 7 files
 100% 7:0=1s ELIZA-000
 Now visually check straightened files and run 'gridlock segment'